-The humans and dwarves of the Karthald and Yorgrim regions of Wallatoria bordering the Copper Sea were known for their acceptance of Giants sharing their land and society, with some of the first Goliaths (half-human, half-Giant) appearing in settlements across the region including Grey Point.
+The humans and dwarves of the Karthauld and Yuregrim regions of Vallatorlan bordering the Copper Sea were known for their acceptance of Giants sharing their land and society, with some of the first Goliaths (half-human, half-Giant) appearing in settlements across the region including Grewhead.
 The Giants which lived in this region were known as Sea Giants, and taught the smaller mortals the secrets of boatbuilding and fishing, and influenced their very culture for generations by introducing skills such as whisky-making.

 When the Great Hunt was called, the noble Fire Giants spread throughout the Mortal Realm with their militaristic warbands in hopes to block the advance of the Dragons and their legions of dragonborn and kobolds, and give the other species of Giant-kin enough time to flee to a safe space.
 This was true even for the Sea Giants, who Igneel and the White Dragon Weisslogia hunted after.

-Quickly, the Fire Giant defences erected across Wallatoria were singled out and destroyed by the might of not one but two Dragons and the Sea Giants were only half out to the Copper Sea on a makeshift armada of ships to escape north in and hope to loose the legions at sea.
-The rest were congregating around the fortified port of Grey Point, where the Fire Giants took no heed from the Frostwind Hegemony that technically owned the settlement as the survival of their very race was at stake.
+Quickly, the Fire Giant defences erected across Vallatorlan were singled out and destroyed by the might of not one but two Dragons and the Sea Giants were only half out to the Copper Sea on a makeshift armada of ships to escape north in and hope to loose the legions at sea.
+The rest were congregating around the fortified port of Grewhead, where the Fire Giants took no heed from the Freestwin Hegemony that technically owned the settlement as the survival of their very race was at stake.

-Hundreds of shoddy ships packed full of Sea Giants, ogres and goliaths swarmed the cold northern sea, Grey Point ready to burst from defences.
+Hundreds of shoddy ships packed full of Sea Giants, ogres and goliaths swarmed the cold northern sea, Grewhead ready to burst from defences.
 When only the coastline remained, Igneel turned away to pursue personal goals and allowed Weisslogia to feast on the destruction to come.

 While Weisslogia sunk ship after ship in the Copper Sea, a Sea Hag known as Saphiro Molluscmaiden was active with her coven of two other sisters in the area, attracted to the foretelling in their dreams of a great disaster happening on the waters.
 Saphiro took pity on the countless ogres which were being drowned by falling into the icy sea, seeing them as a simple-minded race forced into a situation because they did not know any better and being driven to extermination for no reason of their own.
 Instead, the coven enchanted the waters where the Copper Graveyard now is and magically transformed the ogres still alive in the water to suit the environment, becoming Crab Folk.